 My personal pull using the Ring of Fire Spread

-Setting Up Your Pull: Start by pulling your Moon XVIII and Sun XIX Cards from your Major Arcana.
+Setting up you pull: Start by pulling your Moon XVIII and Sun XIX Cards from your Major Arcana.
 Set them in the center, Moon on the left and Sun to the right.
 Sit with these cards for a few moments.
 Meditate on the balance and journey that they represent together.
 Here we’re moving from darkness into light, subconscious to conscious.
 We’re asking our shadows to show themselves in a way that our present and futures are a bit clearer as they stand in the sun.
 A balance between rest/retreat and movement/energy.

 I chose to add my rose quartz ring to link the two as comfortable and loving travel companions.
 Is there a stone, ritual, or item that makes you feel particularly comforted and grounded?
 Use it here.
 It’s too hot to struggle right now.
 Make an offering of ease to yourself.

 Shuffle and cut as you usually do, and then choose your cards.
-Start to the right side of the Sun card and work counter clockwise.
-This spread reads counterclockwise for a couple of reasons.
+Start to the right side of the Sun card and continue clockwise.
+This spread reads right to left for a couple of reasons.
 It reminds us that our past affects our future and that we must attempt to understand our subconscious if we’re to be in good relationship to our conscious.
-It also places the card representing our “present” closest to the inquirer and honors the “heart of the matter” above all else.
+It also places the card representing our “present” closest to the inquirer and honors the “heart of the matter” above all else

 Card 1.
 Wisdom to Integrate

 This card is about learning from our past.
 What are the lessons you’ve already learned?
 What do you understand about your own agency, and how you work the best?
 Are there grounding self-care practices that haven’t made it onto your to-do list for a good long while?
 We’re creatures of evolution but we don’t have to “recreate the wheel.”
 If we stop to survey our journey we can use all the lessons we’ve learned from experience.